theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-i/prayer-of-the-apostle-paul/text/index.md

 ---
 layout: base.njk
 title: "Prayer of the Apostle Paul"
-description: "A short invocation to the Redeemer — the soul’s appeal for illumination and union with the Divine Mind."
+description: "A short invocation to the Redeemer, expressing the yearning of the soul for illumination and union with the Divine Mind."
 tagline: "Invocation ✦ Illumination ✦ Union"
 tier: free
 pageId: "the-vault-codex-reborn-nag-hammadi-codex-i-prayer-of-the-apostle-paul-text"

 glyph: "🕊"
 glyphRow: ["🜂","🕊","🜂"]
-bodyClass: "vault"
+bodyClass: vault
-accent: "vault"
+accent: vault

 permalink: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-i/prayer-of-the-apostle-paul/text/index.html"